Maria Vandenburg

 "Tell me, what it is you plan to do with your one wonderful wild and precious life" -Mary Oliver

-That was the question that Irish Author and Philosopher Charles Handy asked a handful of students this past week.
-I had the honour of being able to be one of them.
+That was the question Irish Author and Philosopher Charles Handy asked a handful of students this past week.
+I had the honour of being one of them.

-Charles Handy has written numerous Organisational Development and Leadership books, but ironically enough his lecture to us was more of a conversation.
-He set up three chairs in the centre of the room and each one of us was asked to answer that first question.
+Charles Handy has written numerous Organisational Development and Leadership books, but ironically, his lecture was more of a conversation.
+He set up two chairs in the centre of the room and each one of us was asked to answer that first question.

 I eventually came forward (I struggle with public speaking, it's something I am working towards embracing however, as I have feeling it's somehow linked to my path).
 I found myself next to Charles.